 - understanding the needs and importance of our shareholders, community, people, customers and partners.

-Our IAG-Code-of-Ethics-and-Conduct.pdf makes clear the behaviour expected from everyone at IAG.
+Our Code of Ethics and Conduct (987.71 KB) makes clear the behaviour expected from everyone at IAG.
 It applies to all of our people in every part of our business, including our Board.
 It also sets out how we expect our external partners to behave.

 It sets out our framework for ethics and conduct: